Course Start Date

 To find out more about this course, meet our teachers and receive information about enrolment and next steps, attend an information session.

-This is a face to face part time day course.
-You will need to attend approximately 24 hours of class, over 3 consecutive days every 3 weeks, for 3 years.
+This is a Part-Time Evening, Face to Face course.
+You will need to attend approximately 6.5 hours of class, over 2 days a week, for 108 weeks.

-You may also be required to complete approximately 16 hours of additional study each week outside of class hours, including content review and assessment preparation.
+You may also be required to complete approximately 13.5 hours of additional study each week outside of class hours, including Work Experience

 IS THIS COURSE RIGHT FOR YOU?

 This course offering is designed for people who: